All Products

 • "2000-01-01 08:00:00.000000000+0800"

-• "" (A NULL value is output as an empty string to the CSV file.)
+• "" (NULL is output as an empty string to the CSV file.)

-• This is a nanosecond-granularity timestamp.
+• It is essentially a timestamp with nanosecond granularity.
 Changing the time zone affects the output.
 The default output format is "yyyy-MM-dd HH:mm:ss.SSSSSSSSSx".

-• You can change the system time zone using odps.sql.timezone to control the time zone offset of the output value.
+• You can use odps.sql.timezone to change the system time zone to control the time zone offset of the output value.

-• You can also customize the parsing and output format by setting odps.text.option.timestamp.io.format.
+• You can also customize the parsing and output formats by setting odps.text.option.timestamp.io.format.
 For more information about the format, see DateTimeFormatter.

-• For any data type, an empty string in a CSV data file is parsed as NULL when read into the table.
+• For any data type, an empty string in a CSV data file is parsed as NULL when read into a table.

-• Complex types such as STRUCT, ARRAY, and MAP are not supported because their values can easily conflict with common CSV delimiters, such as the comma (,), which can cause parsing to fail.
+• Complex types (STRUCT, ARRAY, and MAP): Not supported.
+This is because the values of these complex types can easily conflict with common CSV separators, such as the comma (,), which can cause parsing failures.

-• BINARY and INTERVAL types are not currently supported.
+• BINARY and INTERVAL types: Not supported.
 To use these types, you can contact MaxCompute technical support.

 • For INT, SMALLINT, TINYINT, BIGINT, FLOAT, DOUBLE, and DECIMAL data types, the default parsing capability is flexible.